 Reduction Of Failed Logins

-Users often forget their passwords, their usernames, which emails they used, and which combinations of usernames and passwords they used on a particular site.
-That leads to many users making repeated failed log-in attempts.
+Users often forget their passwords.
+Furthermore, they forget their usernames and even which emails they used.
+In addition, they might struggle to recall which combinations of usernames and passwords they used on a particular site.
+Consequently, this often leads to many users making repeated failed log-in attempts.

 This is what drove MailChimp (whom we’ll discuss more below) to start using social login buttons on their site.
 They experienced over 340,000 failed login attempts in just one month.